nogizhopaboroda/ni-controllers-lib/README.md

 the following changes:
 - Minor bit-rot fixes and cleanup of things that appeared to be in-progress refactoring.
-- Maschine MK3 support (alpha quality)
+- Maschine MK3 support (good quality)
 - Traktor D2 support (alpha quality)
 - Some minimal attempts at making things slightly more generic, but in general I've just continued in the direction of the original version of the library.